+What is the impact of Covid-19 on child maintenance payments?
 The Covid-19 pandemic has drastically changed our lives and has caused uncertainty for millions of individuals and families across the country.
-With the current lockdown restrictions affecting jobs and incomes, many parents are concerned what may happen to their child maintenance payments if their circumstances change.
+With lockdown restrictions affecting jobs and incomes, many parents are concerned what may happen to their child maintenance payments if their circumstances change.
 In this article, we highlight the impact of Covid-19 on child maintenance payments.

 The Impact of Covid-19 on Child Maintenance Payments